PASSIVE EUTHANASIA AND THE RIGHT TO DIE IN INDIA

 2011

 The debate on euthanasia in India first reached in the case of Aruna Ramachandra Shanbaug v.
 Union of India (2011) wherein the Supreme Court recognised passive euthanasia for the first time.
 Although the top court dismissed the petitioner's plea for passive euthanasia on the ground that the patient, though in a persistent vegetative state (PVS) for more than 4 decades, her brain was still healthy and responsive.
 However, the Supreme court by applying the doctrine of Parens Patriae set some legal framework on how Courts can allow passive euthanasia for the withdrawal of life support to such incompetent persons under article 226.
 This decision ruled the validity of passive euthanasia which could be applied in certain circumstances when recovery is medically impossible.
 This landmark decision also shaped and influenced the right to die jurisprudence in India.
 2018 The jurisprudence further evolved in Common Cause v.
 Union of India (2018), when a five judge Constitution Bench of the Supreme Court recognised that the right to die with dignity forms part of Article 21 of the Constitution.
 While holding that passive euthanasia is legally valid, the top Court held that “Though the sanctity of life has to be kept on the high pedestal yet in cases of terminally ill persons or PVS patients where there is no hope for revival, priority shall be given to the Advance Directive and the right of self-determination.”
-The Court had also introduced the concept of advance medical directives or “living wills.” which is a written document that allows a patient to give explicit instructions in advance about the medical treatment to be administered when he or she is terminally ill or no longer able to express informed consent.
+The Court also introduced the concept of advance medical directives or “living wills.” which is a written document that allows a patient to give explicit instructions in advance about the medical treatment to be administered when he or she is terminally ill or no longer able to express informed consent.

 2026

 The recent judgement passed by the Supreme Court on 11.03.2026 in Harish Rana vs Union of India is a significant ruling wherein the court allowed passive euthanasia and permitted withdrawal of life support following compliance of procedural safeguards, noting that prolonging Harish's biological life was not in his best interest as there was no improvement in his condition.
 The Court noted that “For the past 13 years, the appellant has lived a life defined by pain and suffering.
 A suffering made more cruel, as unlike most of us, he was stripped of his ability to even give voice to his anguish.”
 This decision brings India's jurisprudence on passive euthanasia to a full circle.
-Although in the case of Arun shabaug, the top court disallowed passive euthanasia despite recognising it in principle, eventually its decision in Harish Rana which permitted passive euthanasia and fortified the right to die with dignity under article 21 implores and reflects the judicial evolvement, the adaptation and acceptance of euthanasia by the Supreme Court assuring institutional confidence and also giving the patient’s best interest of utmost importance.
-The Top court's decision to allow Harish Rana bid farewell after 12 years of pain and agony and by preserving his right to life with dignity is the greatest judicial duty the court executed to uphold his constitutional rights.
-Eventually, just after 14 days of passing the aforesaid judgement, Harish died as per his will by exercising his fundamental right to die with dignity.
+Although initially in the case of Arun Shabaug, the top court disallowed passive euthanasia despite recognising it in principle, eventually its decision in Harish Rana it permitted passive euthanasia and fortified the right to die with dignity under article 21.
+The court also commended the courage of the parents to plead for his right to a dignified death, to further quote 'To Harish’s family, we want to acknowledge the deep emotional weight this decision carries.
+This decision can feel like an act of surrender, but we believe it is, in truth, an act of profound compassion and courage.
+You are not giving up on your son.
+You are allowing him to leave with dignity.
+It reflects the depth of your selfless love and devotion towards him.'

-*13 years of pain and suffering and tolerance of being in a vegetative state, where was the necessary interference from the court for all these years.
-Science is based on empirical evidence, and if the medical reports and experts in the domain find that a person cannot and has no chances to recover, it is the duty of the concerned officer and the court to ensure his fundamental right to die is availed.
-Harish’s story is a monumental story where future cases of such can be avoided, and the pain and agony can be put to eternal sleep with dignity.
+*13 years of pain, suffering and tolerance of being in a vegetative state, where was the necessary interference from the court to grant him the right to die all these years.
+Science is based on empirical evidence, and if the medical reports and experts in the domain come to a conclusion that a person cannot and has no chances to recover and live a dignified life, it is the duty of the concerned officer and the court to ensure his fundamental right to die is availed.
+Harish’s story is a monumental story where future cases of such can be avoided, and the anguish to live can be finally put to eternal sleep with dignity.

 Comments